jlubranos/Plotly-Challenge/README.md

 ## Introduction

-> An interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
+> An interactive dashboard utilizing Plotly library to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

 ## Code Samples